Eigenrieden Quarry: Climate neutrality in the extraction of raw materials

 At the end of 2023, a high-efficiency, electric-powered stationary processing plant has replaced the previously used diesel-powered mobile equipment.
 The new crushing and screening plant that is already under construction will – like all STRABAG locations and construction sites in Germany – be powered by green electricity from hydropower sources.
 A high-performance dust mitigation system and noise-absorbing insulation of the crushers, screening machines and belts help to minimise dust and noise emissions.

 By 2027 at the latest, the energy needs of the raw material processing plant are to be largely covered by solar power from an in-house photovoltaic system.
-To ensure the autonomous operation of the plant, Mineral Baustoff GmbH plans to have two PV arrays (2 to 4 ha) with electricity storage built on land adjacent to the quarry.
+To ensure the autonomous operation of the plant, Mineral Baustoff GmbH plans to have two PV arrays with electricity storage built on land adjacent to the quarry.

 Processing plant with green electricity © Mineral Baustoff GmbH